Home | Browse Topics | Criminal & traffic law | The criminal courts | Case reviews

 Case reviews

 For all charges where you could be sent to prison for the offence (Category 2 and above), the court will carry out a “case review” of the charge before the case goes to a trial, to look at whether the charge can be resolved without the need for a trial.
-Category 1 cases don’t have a case review unless a judge orders one.
+Category 1 cases don’t need to have a case review, unless a judge orders one (either for a specific case or specific types of cases).
 This process is called “case monitoring” if there’s a guilty plea.

 For explanations of each category, see: “Four offence categories”.